 • Whole-animal value across cuts

-• USDA processing and professional packaging
+• Professional processing and packaging

 • Nationwide frozen delivery

-• Long-term price stability
+• Greater long-term price stability

-Next step: View the Quarter Cow Share details here:
+Next step: View Quarter Cow Share Details

 FAQ